alex-gutev/live_cells_cpp/doc/1-cells.md

-When the value type of the value held in the cell is known ahead of time, the `live_cells::typed_cell` wrapper can be used which is the same as `live_cells::cell` but takes the value type as a template
+When the value type of the value held in the cell is known ahead of time, the `live_cells::typed_cell` wrapper can be used, which is the same as `live_cells::cell` but takes the value type as a template
 parameter: